 With R-values ranging from 3.6 to 8.0, rigid foam sheathing has much better insulation per inch than other materials (i.e. plywood has an R-value of 1.25 and fiberglass batts have an R-value of 3.14).
 This is especially critical in preventing damage (such as mold and rot) to framing and walls in areas with extremely cold or damp climates.
 Since rigid foam is applied on the outside it also prevents thermal bridging.
-Thermal bridging happens when there is the loss of heat due to an interruption in the insulation by a material that is more conductive.
+Thermal bridging happens when there is a loss of heat due to an interruption in the insulation by a material that is more conductive.
 This typically happens when interior insulation intersects things like stud frames or electrical boxes.

 Better at controlling moisture When it comes to controlling moisture, rigid foam serves two functions.
 It protects the wood sheathing or framing from any rain or water that leaks in under the siding.
 And it warms the interior sheathing or framing enough to prevent moisture accumulation from the heated interior air in the winter.

 Better at preventing air leaks

 When sealed with proper techniques and a suitable adhesive, rigid foam is an excellent air barrier.
 The same principle mentioned above that prevents thermal bridging also applies to air transfer.
 Unlike house wrap, which works to prevent infiltration (air coming into the building) but is poor at stopping exfiltration (air moving out of the building), rigid foam is able to do both.

 Must be installed properly to limit air leaks and act as a weather-resistive barrier